abpframework/abp/docs/en/Blog-Posts/2019-02-22/Post.md

-# Microservice Demo, Projects Status and More
+# Microservice Demo, Projects Status and Road Map

-After the first announcement on the ABP vNext, we have a lot of improvements on the codebase (1138 commits on the [GitHub repository](https://github.com/abpframework/abp)).
+After [the first announcement](https://abp.io/blog/abp/Abp-vNext-Announcement) on the ABP vNext, we have a lot of improvements on the codebase (1100+ commits on the [GitHub repository](https://github.com/abpframework/abp)).
 We've created features, samples, documentation and much more.
-In this post, I want to write about what's happening and what you can expect in the next few months.
+In this post, I want to inform you about some news and the status of the project.

 ## Microservice Demo Solution

 One of the major goals of the ABP framework is to provide a [convenient infrastructure to create microservice solutions](https://abp.io/documents/abp/latest/Microservice-Architecture).

 We've been working to develop a microservice solution demo.
-Initial version is completed and [documented](https://abp.io/documents/abp/latest/Samples/Microservice-Demo).
+Initial version was completed and [documented](https://abp.io/documents/abp/latest/Samples/Microservice-Demo).
 This sample solution aims to demonstrate a simple yet complete microservice solution;

 - Has multiple, independent, self-deployable **microservices**.
 - Multiple **web applications**, each uses a different API gateway.